-Rob Roy was a real person - cattle drover and folk hero.
+Rob Roy Macgregor - swordsman, cattle drover and folk hero

 Rob Roy, cattle dealer, thief, part rogue, part romantic hero, lived beyond Lowland law.
 He became a Highland Robin Hood - a legend in his own lifetime.

-Anyway, here are some of the things I learned about the most famous of the Clan Gregor.
-(You can call them the Macgregors or the Clan Gregor.
+You can call this clan the Macgregors or the Clan Gregor.
 That’s just how they prefer it - at least that's what a lady from the Clan Gregor Society told me.)

 (Pictured here) Loch Voil and the Braes of Balquhidder.
 (Yes, it can be sunny there, too.
 Just not on the day I took this atmospheric pic.)
 This is where Rob Roy Macgregor spent the last years of his eventful life.